Vincent Valdez: Residencies and awards

 Valdez held residencies at Skowhegan School of Painting and Sculpture (2005), The Vermont Studio Center (2011), the Blue Star Contemporary Berlin Residency/Kunstlerhaus Bethanien (2014), and The Joan Mitchell Foundation Artist in Residency (2018).
 He is a 2015 recipient of The Joan Mitchell Foundation Grant for Painters and Sculptors.
 In 2015, he earned The Texas Commission on the Arts State Artist Award.
 Artadia named Valdez and his collaborator Adriana Corral as the 2019 Houston Award Winners.
 Valdez was a 2020 Studio Fellow at NXTHVN, an organization in New Haven, CT founded by Titus Kaphar, Jason Price, and Jonathan Brand, NXTHVN fellowships are designed to foster "intergenerational mentorship, cross-sector collaboration, and local engagement [to] accelerate the careers of the next generation and foster retention of professional art talent."
 During his fellowship, Valdez exhibited his work in the group show NXTHVN: Un/Common Proximity at James Cohan Gallery in New York, NY with Allana Clarke, Alisa Sikelianos-Carter, Daniel T. Gaitor-Lomack, Jeffrey Meris, Esteban Ramón Pérez, and Ilana Savdie.
 Un/Common Proximity was curated by 2020-2021 NXTHVN Curatorial Fellow, Claire Kim.

 In 2022, Valdez was a finalist and one of seven prizewinners for the Sixth Triennial Outwin Boochever Portrait Competition; he received one of four commendations.
 He was a 2022 recipient of the Mellon and Ford Foundation's Latinx Artist Fellowship.
-He received the Arion Press’ initial King Residency in 2023, and in 2025, he became one of the ACLU of Texas' 2025-2026 Artists-in-Residence.
+He received the Arion Press' initial King Residency in 2023, and in 2025, he became one of the ACLU of Texas' 2025-2026 Artists-in-Residence.
+Pablo José Ramírez judged "Just a Dream" as the #2 exhibition of 2025 in Artforum.
+The Alamo Colleges District selected Valdez to be its inaugural Artist-in-Residence for 2025–2026.